MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 tech-related under the sun.
 (The internet sun.)
 (Under the sun of the internet.)

 That's all I got.
-If anyone's still reading, get out there and make some noise!
+If anyone's still reading this, get out there and make some noise!

 :violin: